mihdan/cyr2lat/readme.txt

 == Changelog ==

+= 6.0.8 =
+* Improved detection of the Gutenberg editor.

 = 6.0.7 (11.02.2024) =
 * Tested with WooCommerce 8.5.
 * Added redirect from the cyrillic post title when creating a new post.